idaraabasiudoh/drug_prescribtion_decision_tree_model/README.md

 - [License](#license)

 ## Introduction
 This repository contains a machine learning project focused on classifying drugs based on patient characteristics using a Decision Tree classifier.
-The project leverages Python and popular data science libraries such as scikit-learn, pandas, and matplotlib.
+The project uses Python and popular data science libraries such as scikit-learn, pandas, and matplotlib.

 ## Objectives
 The primary objectives of this project are: